SupriyaAdep/app-builder-docs/docs/first-party-extension/api-reference/context-library.md

 ## useLocalUserInfo(): [LocalUserInfo](/first-party-extension/api-reference/globals#rtcrenderinterface)

-The LocalUserInfo app state contains the local user information.
+The LocalUserInfo app state contains the local user information like `uid`, `audio` and `video` mute states etc.

 Usage example of the app state: